michel1991/ocp-java-11/advancedDesign/md/README.md

 They can even be created without an explicit reference variable, such as calling new Object(); on a line by itself.

-### Which modifier pairs can be used together in a method declaration?
-(Choose all that apply.)
-* A. static and final
-* B. private and static
-* C. static and abstract
-* D. private and abstract
-* E. abstract and final
-* F. private and final

-The final modifier can be used with private and static, making options A and F correct.
-Marking a private method final is redundant but allowed.
-A private method may also be marked static, making option B correct.
-Options C, D, and E are incorrect because methods marked static, private, or final cannot be overridden; therefore, they cannot be marked abstract.

 ### Which of the following statements about var are true?
 (Choose all that apply.)
 *  A. A var can be used as a constructor parameter.